OxWearables/ukb_download_and_prep_template/README.md

 | Never                      |
 | ...                        |

-### Specify particular renaming or relabelling
+### Specifying particular renaming or relabelling
 The tool automatically renames columns and recodes categorical variables.
-This is done by looking at `Data_Dictionary_Showcase.csv` and `Codings_Showcase.csv`, files that can be downloaded from the UKB's website.
+This is using UK Biobank's Data Dictionary and coding schema (`Data_Dictionary_Showcase.csv` and `Codings_Showcase.csv`; available from UK Biobank's website).

 For the column name parsing, it uses UKB's field description, which works reasonably well unless the description is very long.
 For example, `6153` (medication for cholesterol, blood pressure, diabetes, or take exogenous hormones) gets the mouthful `MedCholesterolBloodPressDiabetTakExogHormon`